csombok/autonomous/README.md

 # Run game in interactive mode

-The easiest way to test player plugins is to run the game with GUI.
+The easiest way to test your player plugin is to run the game with GUI.

 Run with GUI:

 ```